-Self-identify to Student Disability Services (SDS).
-Students are encouraged to register with SDS if they have a disability and/or identify as an individual with a disability, whether or not an accommodation is needed.

-Provide documentation regarding their disability.

-The SDS team reviews all supporting documentation in order to interactively engage with the student, and/or consult with a medical professional as needed to determine what accommodations, if any, the student may be eligible to receive.

-First, request accommodations services from SDS.
-Students are expected to ask for accommodations through SDS prior to requesting accommodations from Deans of Students (DOS) or faculty; as they are not expected to select accommodations to allow a student equal access as their peers.

-Present Deans of Students and/or faculty with an ADL when academic accommodations are needed.
-Students who receive an Accommodation Determination Letter (ADL) from SDS outlining their accommodations should present the DOS and/or faculty a copy of the letter at the beginning of each quarter or as soon as possible.
-The responsibility of providing academic accommodations does not go into effect until the letter is presented.

-Contact SDS staff if you have any questions.
+- Self-identify to Student Disability Services (SDS).
+Students are encouraged to register with SDS if they have a disability whether or not an accommodation is needed presently. - Provide documentation regarding their disability.
+The SDS staff reviews all supporting documentation submitted in order to interactively engage with the student, and/or consult with a medical professional as needed to determine what accommodations, if any, the student may be eligible to receive. - Request accommodations through SDS.
+Students are expected to request for accommodations through SDS prior to requesting accommodations from a Dean of Students (DOS) and/or an instructor.
+Please note, instructors and DOS' do not have access to student disability documentation, and therefore, are not expected to select reasonable accommodations to allow a student equal access as their peers. - Present DOS' and/or faculty with a determination letter whenever academic accommodations are needed.
+Students who receive an Accommodation Determination Letter (ADL) from SDS outlining their accommodations should present to the DOS and/or faculty a copy of the letter at the beginning of each quarter, or as soon as possible.
+The responsibility of providing academic accommodations does not go into effect until the letter is presented. - Contact SDS staff if you have any questions.

-Deans of Students/Faculty Role
+Deans of Students/Instructor Role

-Refer students to Student Disability Services (SDS).
-If a student requests an accommodation, but does not have an Accommodation Determination Letter (ADL) from SDS outlining their accommodations, the student should be referred to SDS to obtain one.

-Provide accommodations.

-Deans of Students and/or faculty should have an interactive discussion with students who present ADLs regarding how the accommodations will be implemented in the program and courses.
-Consult with SDS if you have questions regarding implementation.

-Accommodations should not fundamentally alter the nature of the course.
-If a student makes such request, or if you believe that an accommodation in a student's ADL would fundamentally alter the nature of your program or course, please consult with SDS.

-Ensure instructional materials are accessible and/or usable by all students.
+- Refer students to Student Disability Services (SDS).
+If a student requests an accommodation, but does not have an Accommodation Determination Letter (ADL) from SDS outlining their accommodations, the student should be referred to SDS to obtain one prior to granting the student an accommodation. - Provide accommodations.
+Deans of Students and/or instructors should have an interactive discussion with students who present ADLs regarding how the accommodations will be implemented in the program and courses.
+For complex and/or unique accommodations, DOS' and Instructors are encouraged to consult with SDS to address any questions regarding accommodations. - Accommodations should not fundamentally alter the nature of the course.
+If a student makes such request, or if you believe that an accommodation in a student's ADL would fundamentally alter the nature of your program or course, please consult with SDS. - Ensure instructional materials are accessible and/or usable by all students.
 SDS can work with faculty to ensure equal access to course content.
-Accessible materials may include, but are not limited to captioning, transcripts, alternative notes, document conversion, etc.

-Maintain confidentiality of a disclosure.

-Contact SDS staff if you have any questions.
+Accessible materials may include, captioning, exam proctoring, alternative course notes, and document conversion. - Maintain confidentiality of a disclosure. - Contact SDS staff if you have any questions.